Andrew Hankinson. Writer.

 LOGROLL PODCAST

 I started a podcast in 2021.
 Each episode is me interviewing an author about a nonfiction book they wrote.
-Guests have included Ed Caesar, Sam Knight, Cathy Rentzenbrink, Jon Ronson, Helen Lewis, Alia Malek and Adam Hochschild.
+Guests have included Ed Caesar, Sam Knight, Cathy Rentzenbrink, Alia Malek and Adam Hochschild.
 It's available on most platforms or here.

 TEACHING